-After traveling around the Europe, it was finally a time to cross the continent.
+After traveling around the Europe it was finally a time to cross the continent.
 I always loved Africa most, so it came to me as a natural decision to go there first.
 I pick Morocco, but not so sure why, as I’ve never heard much about this country before.
-I bought a ticket first and then I started to plan my journey there.
-It was only for a week, so I can’t say it was too difficult, but I`ve had a major problem with my safety there as for solo female.
-I remember even the day before when I wasn’t sure if I will catch that fly or not.
-Luckily I did, and it turned to be one of my first and truly amazing visit to new continent.
+I bought a ticket first, and then I started to plan my journey there.
+It was only for a week, so I can’t say it was too difficult, but I`ve had a major problem with my safety as for solo female.
+I remember, even the day before, when I wasn’t even sure if I will catch that fly or not.
+Luckily I did, and it turned to be one of my first and truly amazing visit to a new continent.

 Few tips to have a peaceful stay

 When it comes to accommodation, try to stay in the city center, called Medina.
-I pick a hotel just 10 m from Jemaa el-Fnaa, probably the best place to stay.
-And the reason for that is, because it’s the most lively, colorful area that comes to life at night.
-Its seems like Moroccans sleep all day long to come out at night.
+I pick a hotel just 10 meters from Jemaa el-Fnaa, probably the best place to stay.
+And the reason for that is because it’s the most lively, colorful area that comes to life in the evening.
+Its seems like Moroccans sleep all day long to enjoy the lights, atmosphere, music or just a musk of a chilly wind of night.
 All shops are open till late, till people and tourist are still around.
-You will find everything you need there.
-Thought main food stands are way too touristic for me, as they serve the same dished in every single stand, try to look around, especially in small streets.
+You will find everything you need in this maze.
+Thought, main food stands are way too touristic for me, as they serve the same dished in every single stand, try to look around, especially in small streets.
 The food is more traditional, way more delicious, and its likely that you will sit with locals.
 During the day time try to always eat on the roof, most of the restaurants in the center got one.
 The view on High Atlas range is just exceptional with the unique city architecture, palm trees and Mosques.
 That will change your meal time to majestic and magnificent experience.
-Don’t look for alcohol, they don’t sell it anywhere there..sorry.
+Don’t look for alcohol, they don’t sell it anywhere there….sorry.